-The Fall Semester student teaching grade is given by the College Supervisor based on the final fall score for all 9 Standards on the MEES TCAR - which considers the current level of student teaching performance, the documentary evidence in the Student Teaching Portfolio (STP), and an overall impression of the evaluations from the cooperating teacher.
+The Fall Semester student teaching grade is given by the College Supervisor based on the final fall score for all 9 Standards on the MEES TCAR - which considers the current level of student teaching performance and an overall impression of the evaluations from the Cooperating Teacher.
+In addition, the student teaching grade will include an average score on submitted weely lesson plans as well as the Student Teaching Portfolio.
+Because student teaching is viewed as a developmental, year-long process, the expectations for the Fall Semester represent a mid-point in the student teaching preparation process.
 The summative total score will decide the letter grade assigned.
 See below for grade guidelines: